electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 On March 18.
 2021 Audi confirmed the Audi Q6 e-tron will have a world premiere in 2022.
 This will be build on the new PPE platform.

 It is also expected it will be an Audi SQ6 e-tron.
+Se below for spy video and spy photo of the Q6 e-tron testdriving.

+{{< youtube KFGy7p0Q3yo>}}

 ![Carbuzz photo of Q6 Prototype](prototype1.jpg "Carbuzz photo of Q6 e-tron Prototype")